Early in my career, I searched for articles online on lessons from the corporate world, hoping to get some survival tips.

 The next time you’re asked for a feedback, think about who they person really is first.
 Then decide if you want to be frank or just sing the tunes they want to hear.

-If you decide that it is worth the risk, then you can also follow the advice of one of my readers here:
+If you decide that it is worth the risk, then you can also follow the advice of one of my readers here by doing it in a way that is empathetic.

 “I think it’s important how you pitch your feedback to your superiors also.
 If you know he/she’s not open to direct feedback, can phrase it in a way that doesn’t feel like the current situation is bad and needs to be improved.
 Give the superior the space to decide whether to implement it instead of making him feel obliged to do so.
 And never bring up feedback in a group meeting unless you’re very sure the recipient can accept one in public.
 Test the water in a one on one session first.”Kow Wei Hao